Tuesday, November 29, 2011

 “Lose something, Mr. Cox.”
 Rose, who acted more like my supervisor than my aide, said in slight bemusement.

-“No, I was just looking for some phone numbers I thought I had.”
+“No, I was just looking for some phone numbers I thought I had.”“Must have been important phone numbers.”

 “Sort of.”